anthonkendel/bar-foo-vue-starter/README.md

 ## Issues 🦀

-If any issues are found please submit them to the GitHub repository.
+If any issues are found please submit them to the repository.